The Soho Center for Mental Health Counseling

 Almost 30 million people in the United States are affected by an eating disorder, which has an incredibly large impact on both their mental and physical health.
-At The Soho Center For Mental Health Counseling & Clinical Supervision, Anthony Freire, LMHC, NCC, CCMHC, Kelley Hershman, LMHC, Kate Engstrom, LCSW, and their team work with their patients in Greenwich Village of New York City to develop a healthier relationship with food.
+At The Soho Center For Mental Health Counseling, Anthony Freire, MA, LMHC, NCC, CCMHC, Kelley Hershman, LMHC, Kate Engstrom, LCSW, and their team work with their patients in Greenwich Village of New York City to develop a healthier relationship with food.
 If you suspect that you or a loved one may have an eating disorder, call or use the online booking tool to schedule a consultation to learn more.

 Eating disorders are a group of very serious mental diseases that can have a significant impact on both your mental and physical health.
 In fact, eating disorders have the highest mortality rate of any mental illness, which means that the seriousness of these diseases cannot be understated.